bmcgair/sensu-go-plivo-handler/README.md

   sensu-go-plivo-handler [flags]

 Flags:
-  -s, --accountSid  string   The account SID for your plivo account, uses the environment variable plivo_ACCOUNT_SID by default
+  -s, --accountSid  string   The account SID for your plivo account, uses the environment variable PLIVO_ACCOUNT_SID by default
-  -t, --authToken   string   The authorization token for your plivo account, uses the environment variable plivo_AUTH_TOKEN by default
+  -t, --authToken   string   The authorization token for your plivo account, uses the environment variable PLIVO_AUTH_TOKEN by default
-  -f, --fromNumber  string   Your plivo phone number -r, --recipient   string   The recipient's phone number -h, --help                 help for sensu-go-plivo-handler
+  -f, --fromNumber  string   Your plivo phone number, uses PLIVO_FROM_NUMBER by default -r, --recipient   string   The recipient's phone number, uses PLIVO_RECIPIENT_LIST by default -h, --help                 help for sensu-go-plivo-handler
 ```